-4.1.
+445 446 4.1.
 5 Hybridized Techniques

 These techniques combine the features of the nominal scale, ordinal scale and the ratio scale methods.
-Requirement prioritization methods under this category include the Planning Game method and requirement triage [7].
+Requirement prioritization methods under this category include the Planning Game method, requirement triage [7].

-4.1.
+451 4.1.
 5.1 Planning game

-This method is based on extreme programming [47].
-The planning game combines the numerical assignment technique and ranking technique to perform requirements prioritization.
-Requirements according to Beck [48] are first prioritized into three groups which include those without which the system will not function, those that are less essential but provide significant business value, and those that would be nice to have.
-After assigning the requirements into the three groups, the programmer estimates how long time each requirement would take to implement and then begin to sort the requirements into three different groups.
-This method does not scale well with large number of requirements.
+452 This method is based on extreme programming [47].
+The planning game combines the numerical 453 assignment technique and ranking technique to perform requirements prioritization.
+Requirements 454 according to Beck [48] are first prioritized into three groups which include those without which the 455 system will not function, those that are less essential but provide significant business value, and those 456 that would be nice to have.
+After assigning the requirements into the three groups, the programmer 457 estimates how long time each requirement would take to implement and then begin to sort the 458 requirements into three different groups.
+This method does not scale well with large number of 459 requirements.

-4.1.
+461 4.1.
 5.2 Requirements triage

-The word triage has its origin in the medical field.
-The word triage was used to classify patients based on how much benefit they derive from medical treatment.
-For instance, during a triage, disaster victims were categorized into three groups; those that would only recover if they receive medical attention, those that would recover regardless of treatment, and those with no hope of recovery.
-Hence, requirements triage is aimed at establishing the relative priorities for requirements by estimating the resources necessary to satisfy each requirement [34].
-At this point, the stakeholders determine the requirements that must be included and those that must be excluded.
-This process leaves a set of requirements which the stakeholders can choose from.
-Thereafter, requirements that are more important are prioritized by AHP, simple ranking or \$100 method.
+462 The word triage has its origin in the medical field.
+The word triage was used to classify patients based 463 on how much benefit they derive from medical treatment.
+For instance, during a triage, disaster 464 victims were categorized into three groups; those that would only recover if they receive medical 465 attention, those that would recover regardless of treatment, and those with no hope of recovery.
+466 Hence, requirements triage is aimed at establishing the relative priorities for requirements by 467 estimating the resources necessary to satisfy each requirement [34].
+At this point, the stakeholders 468 determine the requirements that must be included and those that must be excluded.
+This process 469 leaves a set of requirements which the stakeholders can choose from.
+Thereafter, requirements that 470 are more important are prioritized by AHP, simple ranking or \$100 method.

-4.2 Requirement Negotiation
+472 4.2 Requirement Negotiation

-Requirements negotiation focuses on the assignment of priorities to requirements through the consensus of the stakeholders.
-Typical examples of requirement negotiation include winwin method, multi-voting system and ping pong balls.
+473 Requirements negotiation focuses on the assignment of priorities to requirements through the 474 consensus of the stakeholders.
+Typical example of requirement negotiation is winwin method, multi-475 voting system and ping pong balls.

-4.2.1 Winwin
+476 477 4.2.1 Winwin

 In the winwin technique, the stakeholders agree on the requirements that are of utmost importance to them.
-The major difficulty of this technique is that the stakeholders might have difficulty in agreeing on the requirements to be implemented [14]
+The major difficulty of this technique is that the stakeholders might have difficulty in agreeing on the requirements [14]

-4.2.2 Multi voting system
+481 482 4.2.2 Multi voting system

 This technique allows stakeholders to vote for the requirements that are of utmost importance to them.
-The requirements with the highest number of votes are considered the most important.
+The requirements with the highest number of vote are considered the most important.

-4.3.3.
+485 486 4.3.3.
 Ping Pong Balls